denoland/manual/getting_started/configuration_file.md

 Used to enable or disable the `node_modules` directory when using npm packages.

+## `npmRegistry`

+Used to specify a custom npm registry for npm specifiers.

 ## `compilerOptions`

 `deno.json` can also act as a TypeScript configuration file and supports